 Legislation Would Incentivize Relocation of Qualified Data Centers to New Jersey

-(TRENTON) – Legislation sponsored by Assemblyman Andrew Zwicker to encourage businesses that specialize in processing, storing and distributing electronic data to relocate to New Jersey was released Monday by an Assembly panel.
+Assemblyman Andrew Zwicker has introduced legislation that would encourage businesses that specialize in processing, storing and distributing electronic data to relocate to New Jersey.

 The bill (A-4033) would require the New Jersey Economic Development Authority (EDA) to establish a program to provide tax credits and exemptions to qualified data centers in order to encourage the facilities to remain in or relocate to New Jersey.
 With multinational technology companies and social networking services like Amazon, Microsoft and Facebook rapidly expanding their existing data centers and seeking spaces for new facilities, the program will make the state more attractive to high-profile leaders in computer engineering and information technology, Zwicker said.

 To qualify for the EDA program, a data center must have at least one facility in service in New Jersey, make a capital investment of at least $50 million in the state and hire at least ten full-time employees.
 Thereafter, in order to maintain eligibility following initial EDA approval, a data center must employ at least 50 full-time workers during the three-year period of qualification for the program.
 A data center would qualify for tax credits and exemptions for an extended period if it redevelops and relocates to a vacant and abandoned commercial property and employs at least 50 full-time workers for five years.

 The legislation addresses two main considerations that influence where a data center ultimately will be located – upfront construction costs and ongoing operational costs, Zwicker said.